uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 {panel end}

 These combined transformations are common, and they might seem like a lot of work because each matrix has to be applied to every point in an object.
-Our arrows only had 7 points, but complex images can have thousands or even millions of points in them.
+Our shapes only had 7 points, but complex images can have thousands or even millions of points in them.
 Fortunately we can combine all the matrix operations in advance to give just one operation to apply to each point.

 ## Combining transformations